 Thorsten Wahle is a PhD candidate at USI and a visiting scholar at New York University, Stern School of Business.
 He received his undergraduate degree from the Karlsruhe Institute of Technology with a major in Economics Engineering and his Master’s in Economics from Heidelberg University.
 In his research, he is interested in managerial decision making under uncertainty.
 Specifically, he uses simulations and experiments, as well as empirical analyses to examine micromechanics of organizational learning and search.
-His research has been presented at The Strategic Management Society Annual Conference in Berlin, the Israel Strategy Conference in Haifa and in seminars at NYU Stern School of Business, SKEMA business school, the University of Zurich, and the University of St. Gallen.
+His research has been presented at the Academy of Management Annual Conference in Chicago, The Strategic Management Society Annual Conference in Berlin, the Israel Strategy Conference in Haifa and in seminars at NYU Stern School of Business, SKEMA business school, the University of Zurich, and the University of St. Gallen.
 Thorsten has been teaching undergraduate tutorials in Micro- and Neuroeconomics and served as a teaching assistant for Master level courses in Decision Making and Business Analytics.